 Critical faucets to drip during freezing weather:

-- farthest from the main water line (keeps water moving through the entire system)
+- Fixtures farthest from the main water shut-off valve (dripping here keeps water moving through the entire system)

 Homeowners also ask whether should you drip hot water faucets in cold weather.
 The truth is yes — hot water lines can freeze just as easily once the water cools inside the pipe.